 Finding headphones on a budget can be tricky, but you don’t need to break the bank to get a decent listening experience.
 The headphones in this list won’t be the most comfortable or neutral sounding, but you can find quality offerings if you want a budget headset to use casually.
 The best earbuds and headphones under $50 offer a fair sound quality and wireless Bluetooth.
-Below are our recommendations for the best headphones under $50 we have tested so far.

-Best Over-Ear Headphones under $50
+Best Budget Over-Ear Headphones under $50

 Alternative For Everyday Use

-Best On-Ear Headphones under $50
+Best Budget On-Ear Headphones under $50

 If you prefer the compact format of on-ear models and still want an above average sound quality, then we recommend the Koss Porta Pro.